anandukch/themocket/README.md

 Copy `.env.sample` and rename it to `.env` in both the backend and frontend directories.
 Fill in the required values as needed.

+Also need to configure google console and setup credentails and redirect uri.
+THe redirect uri endpoinbt will be /auth/callback

 ## 🛠️ Contributing

 Contributions are welcome!
 Please follow these steps: